Cadeem-M/Breast-Cancer-Jump-Scare/README.md

 </p>

-4) To analyze and predict treatment types, we created 2 Sequential neural networks via tensorflow.
-The first is a baseline and the second makes adjustments to our layers and neurons in an attempt to improve the model.
+4) To analyze and predict treatment types, we created 2 Sequential neural networks via tensorflow and did a logistic regression.
+The first network and the regression model are baselines and the second network makes adjustments to our layers and neurons in an attempt to improve upon the network's model.

-- The first model using target: treatment_type" and
+-   target: treatment_type"
     features: 'age_at_diagnosis', 'type_of_breast_surgery', 'cancer_type',
        'cancer_type_detailed', 'cellularity', 'pam50_+_claudin-low_subtype',
        'cohort', 'er_status_measured_by_ihc', 'er_status',
        'neoplasm_histologic_grade', 'her2_status_measured_by_snp6',